 Price: cocktails 12 € / boards and dips to share between 9 € and 28 €

-What about you, what are your favorite terrace spots in Paris?
+And you, what are your favorite terrace addresses in Paris?

 Find all my restaurant reviews in Paris below: